Advanced Social Networking Techniques for Increased Productivity and Popularity

 To these day many people with whom I have been sharing stories and resources most actively during 2012 are from the Inbound.org circle.

-Paul doesn't even have a real website and he does not write a blog.
-Nonetheless he was able to stay on my radar throughout the year to the point where he was inside the first dozen of people I followed with a new tool called Engagio that allows you to track conversations with your favorite connections on social media.
+Paul doesn’t even have a real website and he does not write a blog.
+Nonetheless he was able to stay on my radar throughout the year to the point where he was inside the first dozen of people I followed with on a by now defunct tool called Engagio that allowed you to track conversations with your favorite connections on social media.

 Introducing the promising rookies to a wider audience